 Teaching Observations are offered during the fall and spring semesters.
-Requests for Spring 2017 Teaching Observations will open Tuesday, January 17, 2017 and close Friday, April 14, 2017.
+Fall 2017 Teaching Observations will begin Monday, September 25 and close Monday, November 13, 2017.
 To arrange for a teaching observation, please submit the online request form (at right) at least two weeks prior to the date when you would like to be observed.
 A teaching consultant will follow up to discuss your goals for student learning and for the observation.

 Please note that since teaching observations are a popular service performed by a trained CTL consultant, we limit instructors to one observation experience per academic year.
 Likewise, the scheduling is “first come, first served.”
 To secure your desired date, we advise you to complete the observation request form as soon as possible.

 Teaching Observations provide individualized feedback on teaching, following evidence-based principles for effective learning and teaching and inclusive engagement.
 The teaching observation process allows instructors to establish their course and session goals and receive feedback on the extent to which those goals have been achieved.

 Instructors who request a Teaching Observation are asked to consider their learning goals for the course and session and their pedagogical goals for the Teaching Observation experience.
 The goals the instructor provides help form and focus the Teaching Observation, interpretations, and feedback.
 There’s also the option to have your observed session videotaped to facilitate a self-observation process.